 Switching to a Shorter Term Loan

-Are you dreaming of paying your loan off more quickly, while building up your equity faster?
-If this is your wish, the refinance loan can change you to a mortgage program with a shorter term, such as a 15 year loan.
-Your mortgage payments will likely be higher than with your long-term loan, but the pay-off is: that you will pay quite a bit less interest and will build up equity more quickly.
-However, if you've had your current 30 year loan for a long time and the remaining balance is relatively low, you may be do this without increasing your monthly payment — it's even possible to save!
-To help you understand your options and the many benefits in refinancing, please call us at 562 320-0510.
+Are you dreaming of paying off your loan more quickly, while building up your home equity quicker?
+You should consider refinancing with a shorterterm loan, often a 15-year mortgage.
+Your monthly payments will likely be more than with the longer term loan, but the pay-off is: that you will pay substantially less interest and will build up equity quicker.
+Conversely, if your current long-term mortgage has a low balance remaining, and was closed a number of years ago, you may even be able to make the move without paying more each month.
+To help you understand your options and the numerous benefits in refinancing, please call us at 562 320-0510.
 We are here for you.

 Want to know more about refinancing?
 Give us a call at 562 320-0510.